 Sometimes, there are transcription errors with social security numbers, names or addresses that are entered into record which can cause some information to either be reported incorrectly or omitted altogether.

-The companies that perform pre-employment background checks take special care to ensure everything is correct because – if incorrect information is used as a basis to not employ someone – the person who was not hired would have a legal basis to take the company to court.
+The companies that perform a pre-employment background check take special care to ensure everything is correct because – if incorrect information is used as a basis to not employ someone – the person who was not hired would have a legal basis to take the company to court.
 That’s why you can’t use USA Trace or similar instant background checks for pre-employment or other “official” types of searches (and also why official background checks often cost 2-3 times more).

 Your prospective employer is mainly trying to ensure that the information you have submitted in your application/resume lines up with what they’re able to determine from a background check.
 Because background checks cost money to perform, it’s a good sign if they want to run one on you.
 If you have anything in your background that differs materially from you have on your resume, it would reflect better on you if you brought it up yourself before your prospective employer discovers it in a background check.

-If you’re concerned about what kind information might be out there, why not try a background check on yourself?
+If you’re concerned about what kind information might be out there, why not try a pre-employment background check on yourself?
 Get instant results!